Bitget Review

 - Follow the bank details exactly, including any reference numbers

-- SEPA transfers in Europe took 2 business days in my experience
+- SEPA transfers in Europe typically take 2 business days

 Credit/debit card: